matteocorti/check_ssl_cert/README.md

        check_ssl_cert -f file [OPTIONS]

 Arguments:
-   -f,--file file                  local file path (works with -H localhost
+   -f,--file file                  local file path or URI.
-                                   only) with -f you can not only pass a x509 certificate file but also a certificate
+                                   With -f you can not only pass a x509 certificate file but also a certificate
                                    revocation list (CRL) to check the
                                    validity period